paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

   (A) before initiation of construction of the project or separable element—

-    (i) the Secretary approves the plans for construction of the project or separable element of the project by the non-Federal interest;
+    (i) the Secretary approves the plan for construction of the project or separable element of the project by the non-Federal interest;

-    (ii) the Secretary determines, before approval of the plans, that the project or separable element of the project is feasible; and
+    (ii) the Secretary determines, before approval of the plan, that the project or separable element of the project is feasible; and

     (iii) the non-Federal interest enters into a written agreement with the Secretary under [section 1962d–5b of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1962d–5b&num=0&edition=prelim), including an agreement to pay the non-Federal share, if any, of the cost of operation and maintenance of the project; and